Data center cooling systems and technologies and how they work

 Here are some ways data centers can use nature to cool their facilities:

-• Geothermal cooling uses the near-constant temperature of the Earth below surface level to provide cooling.
+- Geothermal cooling uses the near-constant temperature of the Earth's crust to provide cooling.
 It's a centuries-old idea, once used to keep food cold, adapted to our modern era.
-In data centers, geothermal cooling uses a closed-loop pipe system with water or another coolant that runs through vertical wells underground, filled with a heat-transferring liquid.
-Iron Mountain's western Pennsylvania data center, Verne Global in Iceland and Green Mountain in Norway use geothermal cooling for their data centers.
+In data centers, geothermal cooling uses a closed-loop piping system with water or another coolant that runs through underground vertical wells filled with a heat-transfer fluid.
+Iron Mountain's western Pennsylvania data center, Verne Global in Iceland and Green Mountain in Norway use geothermal cooling.

-• Evaporative cooling, or swamp cooling, takes advantage of the drop in temperature that occurs when water is exposed to moving air and begins to vaporize and change to a gas.
-A fan draws warm data center air through a water- or coolant-moistened pad, and as the liquid evaporates, the air is chilled and pushed back into the data center.
+- Evaporative cooling, or swamp cooling, takes advantage of the drop in temperature that occurs when water is exposed to moving air and begins to vaporize and change to a gas.
+A fan draws warm data center air through a water- or coolant-moistened pad, and as the liquid evaporates, the air is chilled and returned to the data center.
 It can cost a fraction of an air-cooled HVAC system and works best in low-humidity climates.

-• Solar cooling converts heat from the sun into cooling that can be used in data center air cooling systems.
-The system collects solar power and uses a thermally driven cooling process to decrease the air temperature in a building.
+- Solar cooling converts heat from the sun into cooling that can be used in data center air cooling systems.
+The system collects solar power and uses a thermally driven cooling process to lower the building's air temperature.
 This is useful in areas with a lot of sunlight or for data centers looking to supplement their current cooling with a more environmentally friendly method.

-• Kyoto Cooling is an enhancement of the free cooling method that uses a thermal wheel to control hot and cold airflows across the data center.
-Internal hot air is vented to the outside as the wheel rotates; the outside air then cools the wheel and the air that is drawn back into the facility.
+- Kyoto Cooling is an enhancement of the free-cooling method that uses a thermal wheel to control airflow between hot and cold zones in the data center.
+Internal hot air is vented to the outside as the wheel rotates.
+The outside air then cools the wheel and the air that is drawn back into the facility.
 It uses between 75% to 92% less power to run than other CRAH systems, reduces carbon dioxide emissions and eliminates the need for water in the cooling system.
-The technology is used by United Airlines' data center outside of Chicago and HP in its data center outside of Toronto.
+The technology is used by United Airlines' data center outside Chicago and by HP's data center outside of Toronto.

-Because many of the newer data center cooling technologies require significant investment by facility owners, smart technology has become popular.
+Because many newer data center cooling technologies require significant investment from facility owners, smart technology has become popular.
 Data center smart assistants, AI and machine learning technologies can monitor facilities more efficiently and make real-time adjustments to ensure optimal temperatures and humidity levels.
 Google, for example, uses smart temperature controls to reduce heat output and cooling usage.
-The company has also used its DeepMind AI product to reduce cooling energy use by 40% in 18 months.

 Data center cooling robots can move within the facility, monitoring temperatures and humidity levels in specific server cabinets.
-One challenge with monitoring temperatures in cabinets manually is that conditions change as soon as they're opened.
+One challenge with manually monitoring cabinet temperatures is that conditions change as soon as the cabinet is opened.
 Companies such as OneNeck IT Solutions have developed a robot sensor probe that fits into standard cabinets.
 The robot moves up and down a belt-driven rail inside the cabinet to collect temperature data for each rack.
-It then transmits the data via Bluetooth to connected devices so data center pros can create a full heat map of the cabinet.
+It then transmits the data using Bluetooth to connected devices so data center pros can create a full heat map of the cabinet.

-Data center demand will only increase, so facility owners and their customers must look at more efficient and cost-effective cooling solutions -- whether it's less environmentally harmful options, such as geothermal and free cooling, or investing in newer technologies, such as liquid immersion cooling for high-powered servers.
+Data center demand will only increase, so facility owners and their customers must look to more efficient, cost-effective cooling solutions -- whether that's less environmentally harmful options, such as geothermal and free cooling, or investing in and combining newer technologies, such as liquid immersion cooling for high-powered servers.

 Julia Borgini is a freelance technical copywriter, content marketer, content strategist and geek.
 She writes about B2B tech, SaaS, DevOps, the cloud and other tech topics.